solutions to Nevada’s

 The Rx Abuse Leadership Initiative (RALI) of Nevada is an organization of leaders from across our state working to combat prescription opioid abuse and ensure communities have access to effective resources to fight addiction.

-The crisis is impacting every community
+The opioid crisis is impacting every community in our state

 RALI Nevada is working to change that reality.